QiDawei98/Flower_Lane/README.md

 # Flower_Lane

-A python script to perform Non Covalent Index (NCI) analysis using electron density calculated by VASP (from CHGCAR files).
+A python script to perform Non Covalent Interactions index (NCI) analysis using electron density calculated by VASP (from CHGCAR files).

 ## How to use?
 Place your CHGCAR in the same directory with Flower_Lane.py then run it.
 The calculation may take 15 minutes or longer depending on your system.